 Corn: Steady to firm

-USDA daily export sales reporting services said private exporters sold 126,000 metric tons (MT) of soybeans for delivery to China during the 2019-20 marketing season.
-That may help to put a bid back int the soybean market this morning.
+USDA daily export sales reporting service announced private exporters sold 124,355 metric tons (MT) of corn for delivery to Mexico during the 2019-20 marketing year.
+That will add support to the corn market after unknown sales announcement last week.
+U.S. export demand is improving.